Form 35.1: Affidavit (Decision-Making Responsibility, Parenting Time, Contact) | Free Template

 Yes.
 Each parent, or any person applying for decision-making responsibility, parenting time, or contact, must complete their own Form 35.1.

 If your circumstances change after filing this Affidavit, submit a new version of Form 35.1 or a General Affidavit (Form 14A).
+This helps the courts remain up to date and ensures that your current situation is reflected accurately.

+You don’t need a lawyer to complete Form 35.1, especially if your case is straightforward.
 However, you may need to consult a family lawyer if your situation involves conflict, safety concerns, or complex parenting issues.